georgehelsby/blog_post_project/README.md

 ### File Descriptions
 1. New York Airbnb Dataset.ipynb Jupyter notebook with complete analysis, answers to the questions, explanations and visualisations.

-2. listings.csv Original dataset in csv format
+2. listings(1).csv Original dataset in csv format